sublymo/firebase-starter/README.md

 # flutter-starter
-Provide a template for Flutter projects.
-Takes care of things like themes, firebase based logging, authentication, notifications, and integration with firestore
+Provides a template and starting point for Flutter projects.

+Includes prescribed ways of using themes, firebase based logging, authentication, notifications, and integration with firestore